-Privacy glass goes by many names — frosted glass, etched glass, architectural glass, decorative windows, indoor glass partitions and more.
+Privacy glass goes by many names, such as frosted glass, etched glass, architectural glass, decorative windows or indoor glass partitions.
 Naming aside, these wide-format fixtures refer to glass-based surface prints that provide practical and/or aesthetic benefits to an indoor space — often simultaneously.

 Wherever glass is used in commercial spaces, a finished architectural print form can be added on top to adorn, embellish and accentuate.
 SpeedPro has partnered with clients to fabricate and print architectural privacy glass films for the following applications:

 - As creative conference room or meeting space walls